 Another interesting thread that runs through brands with blue logos is that they have been around for quite some time.
 Take Ford or General Motors, for example — these companies have been operating since the beginning of the 20th century.
 The household names couldn’t have chosen a better color for their logos, as blue is one of the most widely used symbols of consistency and longevity.

 Logos of the cooler hue are also often spotted among airlines.
-Some major companies known for their blue logos are British Airways, United Airlines, Air France, and others.
+Great examples of companies known for their blue logos are British Airways, United Airlines, Air France, and other companies.
 Their choice of color is reasonable, considering that blue is a calming color that replaces panic with a sense of safety.

 Look at your phone applications: how many blue icons can you spot?
 It’s interesting how so many of the leading social media platforms are marked with a blue logo.
 The trend is not surprising, though.
 Blue represents communication, clarity, as well as security of data.